"

 Figure 3-1 Course Alignment

-For instructors, knowing clearly how their courses align with program-level outcomes helps them better understand why those courses should be taught.
-Alignment between course outcomes and program-level outcomes encourages a cohesive approach to curriculum design, where different courses are intentionally structured to support different program-level outcomes at different levels for one program.
-This avoids redundancy and gaps in the curriculum, ensuring that students receive a comprehensive education that addresses all necessary aspects of the program.
-Course alignment between course outcomes and program-level outcomes promotes the integration of student learning across different courses within a program.
-Students can make connections between different areas of study covered in different courses, which enhances their overall understanding and prepares them for real-world applications of their knowledge.
+Alignment between course and program outcomes facilitates a cohesive approach, where different courses are structured to support program-level outcomes.
+This prevents redundancy and gaps in curriculum, ensuring students learn all necessary aspects of the program.
+Alignment between course and program outcomes also promotes the integration of student learning across courses; students can make connections between different areas of study covered in different courses, enhancing their understanding and preparing them for real-world applications of their knowledge.

 Examples